+STATE OF OHIO

+DEPARTMENT OF

+TRANSPORTATION

+COLUMBUS, OHIO

+LPA

+CONSTRUCTION AND MATERIAL

+SPECIFICATIONS

+PROPOSAL NOTE 126

+REVISIONS TO THE 2019 C&MS FOR LPA DESIGN BUILD PROJECTS

+Modified By:

+Local Public Agency:

+Date:

 100 GENERAL PROVISIONS

 101 DEFINITIONS AND TERMS

 101.01 General.
+This Proposal Note replaces, in whole, all sections of the 2019 Construction and Material Specifications 100 GENERAL PROVSIONS sections (C&MS 100 Series Specifications).
+The applicable SS-800 revisions applying to the C&MS 100 Series Specifications are incorporated in this document.
+The same order of priority pursuant to 105.04 applies for all other series of specifications addressed in SS-800 and shall be deemed incorporated into the Contract Documents having the same order of priority as the Supplemental Specifications pursuant to 105.04.

+The fact that the bid items for this Design-Build project are general rather than specific shall not relieve the DBT of the requirement that all Work performed and all materials furnished shall be in reasonable conformity with the Contract Documents.
+The Lead Designer shall reference in the plans the appropriate Construction and Materials Specifications for all work to be performed and all materials to be furnished.

 These Construction and Material Specifications are written to the Bidder before award of the Contract and to the Contractor after award of the Contract.
 The sentences that direct the Contractor to perform Work are written as commands.
 For example, a requirement to provide cold-weather protection would be expressed as, “Provide cold-weather protection for concrete,” rather than “The Contractor shall provide cold-weather protection for concrete.”
 In the imperative mood, the subject “the Bidder” or “the Contractor” is understood.

 All requirements to be performed by others have been written in the active voice.
 Sentences written in the active voice identify the party responsible for performing the action.
 For example, “The Engineer will determine the density of the compacted material.”
 Certain requirements of the Contractor may also be written in the active voice, rather than the active voice and imperative mood, if the sentence includes requirements for others in addition to the Contractor.
-For example, “After the Contractor provides initial written notice, the Engineer will revise the Contract as specified in .”
+For example, “After the Contractor provides initial written notice, the Engineer will revise the Contract as specified in 104.02.”